pitifulThoroughbred/pitifulThoroughbred/README.md

 Sourcemates, [My Little Pony fans](https://www.youtube.com/watch?v=hOgamnKX2-o), People who like roleplaying, If you like horses

 **PonyTown:**
 I am almost **always** offtab.
 If you wish to interact with me, please just whisper.
 I'm always in the Homestuck area, or when my partner has joined, I'll be on my island.
-Skin depends on fronter.
-8)
+Skin depends on fronter. **Please** do not copy any of my skins.

 ***" Everypony tells me that it's old and fake mythology..
 It's a mystery, anthropology! "***